-- (a) The Control Officer shall require a Dust Control Monitor for: - (1) Any Construction project that has 50 acres or more of disturbed soil at any given time. - (2) Individually permitted projects that have less than 50 acres of disturbed soil at any given time when two or more projects are under Common Control, are Contiguous, and total 50 acres or more. - (b) The Control Officer may require additional Dust Control Monitors due to the size of a project and/or non-compliance issues. - (c) The requirement for a Dust Control Monitor shall not apply to a Construction project that meets all of the following: - (1) The area of actively disturbed soil becomes less than 50 acres; - (2) The previously disturbed areas have been stabilized as required by BMP 11; and - (3) The Control Officer has verified and approved the stabilization. - (d) A Dust Control Monitor cannot be assigned to more than one non- Contiguous permitted Construction site unless the Control Officer approves in advance. - (e) The Responsible Official shall provide full authority to the Dust Control Monitor to ensure that effective Dust Control Measures are implemented.
-This Person's name must be included on the "Construction Site Dust Control Monitor" form and submitted with the Dust Control Operating Permit application, as applicable.
-The authority of the Dust Control Monitor shall include all of the following:
+- (a) The Control Officer shall require a Dust Control Monitor for: - (1) Any construction project that has 50 acres or more of disturbed soil at any given time. - (2) Individually permitted projects that have less than 50 acres of disturbed soil at any given time when two or more projects are under common control, are contiguous, and total 50 acres or more. - (b) The Control Officer may require a Dust Control Monitor for any construction project equal to or greater than 10 acres, but less than 50 acres, with documented noncompliance with Section 94.14. - (c) The Control Officer may require additional Dust Control Monitors due to the size of a project or documented noncompliance with Section 94. - (d) The requirement for a Dust Control Monitor shall not apply to a construction project that meets all of the following: - (1) The area of actively disturbed soil becomes less than 50 acres; - (2) The previously disturbed areas have been stabilized as required by BMP 11, "Long-term Stabilization"; - (3) The Control Officer has verified and approved the stabilization; and - (4) Section 94.8(b) does not apply. - (e) A Dust Control Monitor cannot be assigned to more than one noncontiguous permitted construction site unless the Control Officer approves in advance. - (f) The Responsible Official shall provide full authority to the Dust Control Monitor to ensure that effective dust control measures are implemented.
+This person's name must be included on the Construction Site Dust Control Monitor Form and submitted with the DCOP application, as applicable.
+The authority of the Dust Control Monitor shall include all of the following: - (1) Conduct site inspections and monitor current activities on site; - (2) Deploy resources to maintain compliance with the DCOP; and

-- (1) Conduct site inspections and monitor current monitoring activities on site; - (2) Deploy resources to maintain compliance with the Permit; and - (3) Be able to shut down or regulate Construction Activities to maintain compliance as needed. - (f) The Dust Control Monitor shall be present and available at all times Construction Activities occur on the project site and shall devote the majority of his/her time specifically to managing Dust prevention and control on the site. - (g) The Dust Control Monitor may temporarily operate a water truck for monitoring and resolving Dust issues, but may not support Construction Activities unless approved by the Control Officer. - (h) No employee with responsibilities other than ensuring Dust Control Measures are implemented on a Construction site (such as a supervisor or foreman) may be assigned as the Dust Control Monitor. - (i) A Person shall be certified as a Dust Control Monitor upon complying with all of the following: - (1) Successfully completing the Clark County Air Quality Dust Control Monitor Class within the past three years. - (2) Successfully completing a course approved by the Control Officer and becoming certified in Visual Emissions Evaluation (VEE) within the past three years.
+- (3) Be able to shut down or regulate construction activities to maintain compliance as needed. - (g) The Dust Control Monitor shall be present and available at all times construction activities occur on the project site and shall devote the majority of their time specifically to managing dust prevention and control on the site. - (h) The Dust Control Monitor may temporarily operate a water truck for monitoring and resolving dust issues, but may not support construction activities unless approved by the Control Officer. - (i) No employee with responsibilities other than ensuring dust control measures are implemented on a construction site (such as a supervisor or foreman) may be assigned as the Dust Control Monitor. - (j) A person shall be certified as a Dust Control Monitor upon complying with all of the following: - (1) Successfully completing the Clark County Air Quality Dust Control Monitor Class within the past three years. - (2) Successfully completing a course approved by the Control Officer and becoming certified in Visual Emissions Evaluation (VEE) within the past three years.